-The Board acknowledges its responsibility for the risk management and internal control systems and reviewing their effectiveness.
+The Board acknowledges its responsibility for the risk management and internal control systems and reviewing their effectiveness on an ongoing basis.
+The Board conducts a review of the effectiveness of the Group's risk management and internal control systems annually covering each financial year.
 The systems are designed to manage rather than eliminate the risk of failing in achieving our business objectives, and can only provide a reasonable and not absolute assurance against material misstatement or loss.
 The senior management of the Group is responsible for formulating the risk management strategies and policies for the approval by the Board.
 Upon approval by the Board, they are also responsible for approving risk management execution plans.

-The Company established the internal audit function to perform annual financial review and risk management and assessment on internal control system.
+The Company established the internal audit function to perform annual financial review and risk management and assessment on internal control system, and to resolve material internal control defects.
 The Company considers its risk management and internal control systems effective and adequate.